 The Jumna

 c.
-1943The Jumna is model paddle steamer that was built by Rev Canon Davies as a miniature reproduction of the Jumna Paddle Steamer that sailed the Littlehampton harbour, West Sussex, between 1884 to 1921.
-Canon Davies built the boat using only his mechanical know-how and a photo of the original Jumna that was sent to Australia by the Littlehampton Gazette.
+1936 - 1939The Busselton Jumna is a model paddle steamer built by Rev Canon Robert Davies as a reproduction of the Paddle Tug Jumna that from 1890 to 1914 towed large sailing ships from Littlehampton Harbour at West Sussex, England up the River Arun to the ancient Port of Arundel.
+Canon Davies built his boat using only his mechanical know-how and a photo of the PT Jumna acquired from the Littlehampton Gazette by his mother.

 Reverend Canon R.E.
-Davies migrated to Australia and settled with his family in Busselton in 1911.
-It seemed obvious to Rev Davies that the length of the Vasse River, that passed close by the Rectory, was a gift from God and perfect for boating.
-This and his memories from Littlehampton inspired him to build this miniature version of the Jumna steam boat, with a portable engine and boiler which could be removed from the hull and used elsewhere if required.
-The paddlewheels would enable the boat to pass through the weed which grew in the Vasse River in summer.
+Davies migrated as a child to Australia in 1911 and settled east of Manjimup at Perup with his family.
+In 1934 he was appointed Rector of St Mary's Anglican Church, Busselton.
+It seemed obvious to Rev Davies that the Vasse River passing close by the Rectory was a gift from God and perfect for boating.
+This and his memories from Littlehampton inspired him to build this miniature version of the PT Jumna steam boat.
+At first his own Jumna had a portable engine and boiler which could be removed from the hull and used elsewhere if required.
+The feathering paddlewheels enabled the boat to pass through the weed which grew in the Vasse River in summer.

-Rev Davies started work on this project in 1936 and after much blood, sweat and tears the Jumna took her maiden voyage in 1943 to Cattle Chosen.
-This trip took 36 minutes and Rev Davies was accompanied by Commanding Officer Hawkins, from the aerodrome, and his wife.
-Later improvements to the vessel would cut this time down to 33 minutes.
+Rev Davies started work on his project in 1936 and after much blood, sweat and tears he undertook initial Vasse River steam trials in December 1939.
+In early 1940 Jumna made her maiden voyage down the Vasse to Cattle Chosen.
+This trip took 36 minutes and Rev Davies was accompanied by local business man Arthur Wilson and his son Barry.
+Later improvements to the vessel included alterations to the hull and a more powerful boiler and engine that cut this time down to 33 minutes.

-The Jumna became a local celebrity and on 6th October 1946 she was inspected by Their Royal Highnesses, the Duke and Duchess of Gloucester.
-She continued to cruise the Vasse River until her departure from Busselton, September 1955, when she moved to Boyanup with Rev Davies and his family.
-The Jumna returned to Busselton in 1961 and was moored until Rev Davies took her out in 1962, at which time she went down with all hands, a few feet from the bank.
-She was then stored in a shed until she was almost destroyed in the floods of 1963.
-In 1965 the Jumna was donated to the Busselton Museum, where she was restored and has lived ever since as a much loved, world renowned part of our collection.
+Jumna became a local celebrity and on 6th October 1946 was inspected by Their Royal Highnesses, the Duke and Duchess of Gloucester.
+She continued to cruise the Vasse River until her departure from Busselton in September 1955, when she moved to Boyanup with Rev Davies and his family.
+Jumna remained there in storage until returned to Busselton in 1961 and was stored at their Strelly Street home, appropriately named "Littlehampton".
+Rev Davies then built a new shed and slipway on the opposite bank of the Vasse and Jumna was moved there on 4th October 1962.
+She first sailed again on 10th December 1962 after which she made several short trips.
+She had her last long cruise on the Vasse River on 6th January 1963 for an ABC TV "Weekend Magazine" documentary.
+On 9th July 1963 severe floods inundated Jumna's shed damaging her hull and she never sailed again.
+In 1965 Jumna was donated to the Busselton Museum, where she was restored and has lived ever since as a much loved, world renowned part of our collection.

 Details